tztechno/tz_language/00_english.md

 ```
 ---
 ```
+TypeError:
-TypeError: cannot concatenate object of type '<class 'cudf.core.dataframe.DataFrame'>'; only Series and DataFrame objs are valid
+cannot concatenate object of type '<class 'cudf.core.dataframe.DataFrame'>' only Series and DataFrame objs are valid
 ```
 ---
 ```